-Allow External Assignment: This check box allows users in this CoS to assign their extension to a PSTN phone for use with the Extension Assignment feature.
-By selecting this check box, the user will be able to treat his cell phone or home phone as an extension on the ShoreTel system.
+- Allow External Extension Reassignment: This check box allows users in this COS to assign their extension to a PSTN phone for use with the Extension Assignment feature.
+If this check box is marked, the user is able to use a cell phone or home phone as an extension of a phone in the ShoreTel network. - Allows External Assignment:

-Allow Additional Phones to Ring Simultaneously and to Move Calls: This check box allows users in this CoS to to configure up to two phones to ring at the same as the assigned phone.
-The configuration of Additional Phone is available through the user's ShoreTel Call Manager or from the ShoreWare Director's user page.
+Allow Additional Phones to Ring Simultaneously and to Move Calls: This feature lets users configure one or two additional phones to ring at the same time as their main ShoreTel phone rings.
+The user can specify the phone number of additional phones in ShoreTel Communicator, or the administrator can configure these phone numbers in the ShoreTel Director's individual user page (Personal Options > External Assignment and Additional Phones).